akaJLM/tild/README.md

 Only class name like effect, text, background, inset, outset, ... - can be minified (a comprehensive value) like fx, txt, bg, in, out, ...

 The objective: Each class is only a css hack capable to work correctly with each other (more freedom on the design e.g. .btn design, design of stacked elements, etc...).
 If the css is not a hack, it's something like an effect, a color, ... (already matched with a class name with (-?)fx-, (-?)color- like .bg-color, etc...).

-If starting with fx- is not a friendly class name for the autocompletion or for the developer, we can start with a "family" starter-name e.g. .bg-color, .bg-fx-something, ...
+If starting with fx-* is not a friendly class name for the autocompletion and the developer, we can start with a "family" starter-name e.g. .bg-color, .bg-fx-something, ...

-Each class must be autocompletion friendly, developer friendly (its name) and aligned with its most valuable "family" name if it's necessary for autocompletion.
+Each class must be autocompletion friendly, developer friendly (its name) and aligned with its most valuable "family" name if it's necessary for the autocompletion.

 A concept of "Airiness" is introduced
 -------------------------------------

 This concept can be placed in the middle of this front end framework with the two default classes: .layout AND .grid.

-The first idea was to create a js file to manage some dynamic css part generated directly in the dom before /header. this idea was abandonned (not usefull for a few css generated in real usage).
-Now it's more a "css starter point" for any project more then a "real front end framework" because this part is now include directly in tild.ext.css and can be modifiable (!update).
+The first idea was to create a js file to manage some dynamic css part generated directly in the dom before /head. this idea was abandonned (not usefull for a few css generated in real usage).
+Now it's more a "css starter point" for any project more then a "real front end framework" because this part is now include directly in tild.ext.css and can be modifiable (!update - rename this file with the name of the project).

 We cannot disturb also the .layout class reserved to the most popular part for a designer (big header element, big nav, big section, big footer element or an entire particular page layout).